open-telemetry/oteps/text/0066-separate-context-propagation.md

 ```

 These propagators can then be used in the request handler for `service A`.
 The
-tracing and baggage aspects use the context object to handle state without
+tracing and baggage concerns use the context object to handle state without
 breaking the encapsulation of the functions they are embedded in.

 ```php